 While you may be rolling your eyes at the notion of having a pet wash on your property because the nature of your business has nothing to do with pets, All Paws Pet Wash’s coin-operated pet washes are an ideal complement to many kinds of businesses outside the pet industry.

-A pet wash can successfully create a supplemental income stream for your establishment even if your primary business is unrelated to pets.
+A pet wash can successfully create a supplemental passive income stream for your establishment even if your primary business is unrelated to pets.
 It can also attract people to your business who wouldn’t have visited your location otherwise.

 What kinds of businesses can benefit from a pet wash?
 Here are some that already have: